casper-network/docs-archive/technical-framework/block-storage/sharding.md

   //`destination`.
   private function release(amount: Nat, destination: Address): Unit

-  //Instructs the validators to call the `release` API in the parent shard
+  //Instructs the validators to call the `release` API on the depository
-  //once this transaction is finalized. function deposit(purse: P[cl], destination: Address): Unit
+  //in the parent shard once this transaction is finalized. function deposit(purse: P[cl], destination: Address): Unit
 ```